roryogorman/visita-galicia/README.md

     - Four divs, placed in a 2 x 2 layout.
 Each div contains a stock image, the name of the Province and a navigational button.
 Test Successful.
     - Clicking 'Find Out More' button will bring you to the Province Description section.
 Test Successful.
     - Mobile Devices: On small mobile devices, the sections are laid out underneath each other i.e. 1 column of 4 rows.
 Test Successful.

+#### Weather Conditions Section
+     - This should show the current weather & conditions of Santiago de Compostela.
+Test Successful.

 #### Map Section
      - A Google Map of Galicia is shown with an animated 'drop' of markers.
 Test Successful.